butteredcorn/Express-Documentation/docs/express-app-example/create-app.md

 }
 ```

-## Section 5: Checking Our Work
+## Section 5: Organizing the Data

-If you log the result out to the console now, you should see the same array filled with meme objects, except that we've limited the number of memes to ten.

-If you are paying close attention, however, you will notice that it is the exact same memes in the exact same order!
-Now, this would be fine if there ten memes were the only ones that we wanted to show our end users, but that seems a little bit boring.
-Why don't we add a shuffling function to the code, before be put ten memes into the cache array with something like this:
+Now that we have limited the meme objects to just 10, log out the the code to see what you get.
+If you are paying close attention, you will notice that it is the exact same memes in the exact same order!

+Now, this would be fine if there ten memes were the only ones that we wanted to show our end users, but that seems a little bit boring...

+#### 1. Introducing a Shuffle Algorithm

+We can keep our users interested in our application by add a shuffling function to the code.
+We can use the following shuffle algorithm to accomplish this:

 ```javascript
     function shuffleArray(array) {